 In view of changing market dynamics, the goal of the Company is to contract the bulk of its attributable net sellable capacity into an optimal mix of bilateral contracts, ancillary services, and spot market sales, based on a portfolio optimization strategy.
-The bilateral contract mix of capacity and energy-based contracts comprise more than 80% of the Company's net sellable capacity, and provides steady and predictable cash flows.
-At the same time, this allows the Company to capitalize on opportunities in the ancillary and spot markets.
+The bilateral contracts comprise more than 90% of the Company's net sellable capacity, and provides steady and predictable cash flows.